Chevrolet A/C Low on Freon? Here’s How to Recharge It

 - AC Recharge Kit

-- Verify the refrigerant type in the owner’s manual or see the label under the hood.
+- Identify which refrigerant type is in the owner’s manual or see the label under the hood.

 - Gloves